 There are certain risks associated with following such a path.
 First, doing so would mean that my workload more than doubles, as if I did not have enough to do already.
 Second, there is a possibility that I may lose focus on the existing path to get to my goals.

 So why did I decide to follow such a path?
 Here is a simple answer.
 Despite intermittent successes with the path that I have been following for the last four years, I was not reaching my financial goals in a timely manner.
 Worse, there has been no consistency in monthly performance results.
 This is not good.
-As Albert Einstein famously said, “The definition of insanity is doing the same thing over and over and expecting different results.”
+As someone once said, “The definition of insanity is doing the same thing over and over and expecting different results.”

 I have always viewed real-estate wholesaling as merely a temporary measure – simply to help stabilize our cash flow within a relatively short period of time.
 That said, as of now, with over a hundred wholesale leads to follow up at any given moment, I know that I am “this close” to making it in this business.
 Yet, too often, when I think a deal is about to close, it ends up not closing for whatever reason.
 Having experienced this more often than I care to admit, I felt that I had no choice but to follow a parallel path when an opportunity was presented to me from a trustworthy source.